Horizontal Technology Landscape of IoT Stack – Sensor to Cloud

 Abstract

 Things are shifting now with IoT making foray into multiple verticals especially in .
-Actual deployments saw several challenges in connectivity, opex costs, battery etc. There is a conscientious move to shift some amount of intelligence over to the edge and gateways have become beefier.
+Actual deployments saw several challenges in connectivity, opex costs, battery etc. There is a conscientious move to shift some amount of intelligence over to the and gateways have become beefier.
 The focus is more on the usefulness of the data and what to do with it, analytics is focused on both the cloud and a lighter version on the gateway and edge.
-IoT analytics on the edge have been traditionally algorithm based, but with the rapid evolution of accelerators and co-processors to do light weight AI at the edge, the new paradigm is “Train on cloud and deploy at edge”.
+IoT analytics on the edge have been traditionally algorithm based, but with the rapid evolution of accelerators and co-processors to do light weight at the edge, the new paradigm is “Train on cloud and deploy at edge”.
 The innovation on IoT analytics also seem to be shifting more towards actual domain based and vertical/sub-vertical specific rather than just creating the frameworks and platforms.
 New types of sensors focused on the industrial sector are evolving and systems integration and miniaturization with SIP is the focus.
 The for IoT connectivity is in LPWAN with both licensed and unlicensed bands, proprietary versus open standards; large operators leaning the traditional way whereas upstarts are experimenting with LORA.
-The domain is wide open for innovation and requires a new and fresh approach.
+The security domain is wide open for innovation and requires a new and fresh approach.

 Introduction